StefRuseva88/spa-e2e-tests/README.md

    - Test Newly Created Game with No Comments: Verify that new games have no comments initially.
    - Post New Comment: Test posting a new comment and check the response.
    - Comments For Specific Game: Verify comments for a specific game.

+## Optimization

+   - Refactor code to reuse variables and avoid redundancy.
+   - Use dynamic values for test data to ensure tests are resilient and less dependent on hard-coded values.
+   - Consider creating helper functions to simplify repetitive tasks.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.